MericGit/BattleSnake/README.md

 Additionally the snake utilizes Flood Fill in order to attempt to always choose a more optimal solution that won't trap itself.
 Moving into a location which allows it to access fewer than 65% of the available board marks it as invalid.

 The snake also utilizes a simple search depth of 1 move to attempt to predict where the enemy snakes may move.
 This way it can attempt to avoid, or make head on collisions to kill and avoid snakes.
+To be clear there is no tree searching happening here, it only looks ahead 1 move so it will still often die from being unable to look ahead far enough.
+Even a search depth of 2 moves would drastically imrpvoe performance however I have not implemented that.

 In cases where moves are all invalid, the snake follows a search heirarchy to determine the most optimal move.
 Each time a move check fails it loosens the restrictions.
 (I.E. First pass check --> must be valid --> Second pass --> Ignores floodfill req --> Third Pass ---> Ignores head on collision req --> Final pass --> Random Move)